untitled-dice/untitled-dice.github.io/README.md

 Since Moneypot handles the user accounts, betting, faucet, and chat, Untitled Dice does not need a server of its own.
 It's fully client-side (just some javascript files), so it can be hosted anywhere including Github.

+Moneypot even handles the bankroll.
+Profits are split between you, Moneypot, and Moneypot's investors.
+See: <https://www.moneypot.com/investment>.

 ![Screenshot](http://i.imgur.com/dTwOR01.png)

 ## Run your own dice site